 Here’s the full video tutorial of this security perimeter alarm:

-You’ve now secured your home, campsite or bug out location!
-This quick, simple, and easy to set up perimeter alarm will give you that last second heads up you need to prepare yourself when an intruder enters your campsite or bug out location.
+You’ve now secured your home, campsite, or bug out location!
+This quick and simple perimeter sensors outdoor will give you that last second heads up you need to prepare yourself when an intruder enters your campsite or bug out location.

 Are you ready to make your own DIY perimeter alarm?
 Share your thoughts in the comments section below!

 - Perfect Spots To Set Up Your Home Security Cameras